nnm-psd/nnm-psd.github.io/README.md

 ## About Me

-I am a dedicated and passionate software developer with a strong foundation in computer science and expertise in full-stack web development.
+I am a dedicated and passionate quantitative analyst with a strong foundation in applied mathematics and expertise in full-stack web development.
 I enjoy creating efficient, scalable, and user-friendly applications that solve real-world problems.
 I am enthusiastic about open source projects and believe in the power of collaboration and knowledge sharing.

 ## Skills